tonyta/resume/resume.md

 ## Projects
 ### [ScrallWall](http://scrallwall.co) [![GitHub-Mark](/images/GitHub-Mark-Light-32px.png)](https://github.com/tonyta/ScrallWall)

 Final project at Dev Bootcamp which I pitched, managed, and developed as part of a team.
 ScrallWall combines mapping, geolocation, user-generated content, and open city data and APIs to allow users to share and discover found art.
-This project entailed using a variety of technologies not taught Dev Bootcamp including Open311 APIs, PostGIS, and Mapbox.js.
+This project used a variety of technologies not taught Dev Bootcamp including Open311 APIs, PostGIS, and Mapbox.js.

 ### [MileyIpsum](http://mileyipsum.co) [![GitHub-Mark](/images/GitHub-Mark-Light-32px.png)](https://github.com/tonyta/mileyipsum)
 Generating new Miley Cyrus lyrics from old ones using Markov chains on word-to-word relationships.

 ## Experience

+### Web Development Student - February 2014 to April 2014
+#### Dev Bootcamp, Chicago, IL
+Completed 9-week intensive web development program.
+Gained hands-on experience in full-stack web development and a first-hand understanding of version control, TDD, iterative development, and user-centered design.

+Most importantly, I gained a deep appreciation for the non-technical qualities of a great developer: empathy, integrity, humility, the ability of expose one's own ignorance, and mentorship.

 ### Quality Manager - May 2012 to January 2014
 #### Anresco Laboratories, San Francisco, CA
 Directed and oversaw quality operations for over 20 staff analysts for food and environmental testing.
+Ensured compliance to quality standards and FDA regulations through document development, employee training, and internal audits.

 ### Analytical Chemist - December 2008 to May 2012
 #### Anresco Laboratories, San Francisco, CA